waldronmatt/bowman/README.md

 Bowman has several caveats/unsupported features:
 - file/folder structures must match for page data and markup
     - the decision was made to keep both build/content/ and build/data/ the same structure in order to easily automate variable page generation
-- webpackPreload magic comment not supported
-    - needs webpack html plugin to work
+- webpack prefetch and preload needs webpack html-webpack-plugin to work
-- font file loading - since we're replying on sass to import, we have to use webpack copy plugin during the build
-    - cannot support font cache-busting
+- font file cache-busting not supported

 ## Contributing